ThomasQQQ21/SDSS-White-Dwarf--Classificaiton-ML/README.md

-# SDSS-White-Dwarf--Classificaiton-ML
+# SDSS-White-Dwarf--Classification-ML
-Machine Learning Classification of White Dwarfs Subtypes(DA,DB,etc.) in SDSS DR 14 Spectra using Boosted Models
+Machine Learning Classification of White Dwarfs Subtypes(DA,DB,etc.) in SDSS Data Release 14 Spectra using Boosted Models

 Used PCA to reduce Dimensions of Spectra

 Used Optuna for Hyperparameter Optimization

-Can substitute Xgboost or Lightgbm for CatBoost
+Can substitute Xgboost or Lightgbm for CatBoost in the code